-Oil accounts for 34% of the EU's energy mix.
-The EU does produce some of its own oil, but most supplies are imported.
-As the majority of the EU's transport fuels come from oil and some EU countries are heavily reliant on the resource for heating and electricity, it is vital to maintain emergency stocks to be used in the event of supply disruptions.
+Oil accounts for almost 40% of the EU's energy mix.
+While the transition to alternative sources of energy is well underway, EU countries are currently still dependent on imports of crude oil and petroleum products.
+It is therefore vital to maintain emergency stocks to be used in the event of supply disruptions.

 Emergency oil stocks